agoda-com/cicd/README.md

 5. Go to `Pull requests`, you will see the check named `Nodejs (pull_request)` is running

 ## Setting branch protection
-To protect a branch from failure commits by requiring status checks before merging a pull request
+Protect the master branch from having commits not tested merged by requiring status checks to pass before merging a pull request
 1. Select `Settings` of your github repository
 2. Go to `Branches` in the left menu and click on `Add rule` button
   - Branch name pattern: master
   - Check on `Require status checks to pass before merging`
   - Select `Nodejs` workflow
 3. Go back to `Pull requests`, you will see `Required` badge inside the check
-4. Wait for all checks have passed and click on `Merge pull request` button
+4. Wait for all checks to pass and click on `Merge pull request` button

 ## Deploying to heroku
 ### How to create app